GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 Stream chat allows you to create your own types of attachments as well.
 The steps to follow to add support for a custom attachment type are the following:

 1. Extend `AttachmentType` to include the custom type
-1. Create a new `AttachmentPayload` struct to handle your custom attachment data
+2. Create a new `AttachmentPayload` struct to handle your custom attachment data
+3. Register the new attachment payload type in `ChatClient`
-1. Create a `typealias` for `ChatMessageAttachment<AttachmentPayload>` which will be used for the content of the view
+4. Create a `typealias` for `ChatMessageAttachment<AttachmentPayload>` which will be used for the content of the view
-1. Create a new `AttachmentViewInjector`
+5. Create a new `AttachmentViewInjector`
-1. Configure the SDK to use your view injector class to render custom attachments
+6. Configure the SDK to use your view injector class to render custom attachments

 Let's assume we want to attach a workout session to a message, the payload of the attachment will look like this: